The mad, twisted tale of the electric scooter craze

 Gaming the system

 Electric scooters are, well, electric.
-That means they need to be plugged into an outlet for four to five hours before they can carry around humans, who rent them for $1 plus 15 cents for every minute of riding time.
+That means they need to be plugged into an outlet for four to five hours before they can transport people, who rent them for $1 plus 15 cents for every minute of riding time.

 Bird, Spin and Lime all partially rely on gig workers to keep their fleets juiced up.